tzlaine/small_wg1_papers/P3116_policy_for_explicit.md

 concretely indicating to paper authors when and where `explicit` should be used.
-A policy will also help paper authors keep uses of `explicit` to the kinds of uses indicated in the policy, rather than other ad hoc uses; this will help improve coherence.
+A policy will also help paper authors keep uses of `explicit` to the kinds of uses indicated in the policy, rather than other ad hoc uses; this will further help improve coherence.

-This rationale applies only to the three categories above.
-There are some exceptions to the categories:
+This rationale applies only to turning the three categories of use above into policy.
+There are some uses of `explicit` in the standard that are exceptions to those categories.

-- The use of `explicit` on three deduction guides.
+- The use of `explicit` on deduction guides (only three in the entire standard).
 This appears to be addressed by LWG3451, and so this exception can be ignored.

 - The use of `explicit` with multi-parameter view constructors.
 This is a one-off, in that this is the only place that `explicit` is used on